-(4) The Class Coupon of the Class BX Certificates for each Distribution Date will be a per annum rate equal to 12 times (a) the aggregate Interest Distribution Amount otherwise payable to the portions of the Class A-IO and Class B-IO Certificates that were exchanged for the Class BX Certificates divided by (b) for so long as the Class Principal Amount of the Class BX Certificates is greater than zero, the outstanding Class Principal Amount of the Class BX Certificates is greater than zero, the outstanding Class BX Certificates is zero and the Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the substitution Date.
-The initial Class Coupon of the Class BX Certificates with respect to the first Distribution Date will be correspondent 25 2576(F).

-The Class BBIO Certificates will have a Class Principal Amount equal to the outstanding Class Principal Amount of the portions of the Class BBIO Certificates will have a Class Notional Amount equal to the outstanding Class Notional Amount equal to the outstanding Class Notional Amount equal to the class BBIO Certificates will have a Class BBIO Certificates will have a Class Notional Amount equal to the class BBIO Certificates will have a Class Notional Amount of the portions of the Class BC Certificates that were so exchanged.
-On the Closing Date, the maximum initial Class Principal Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$75,623,635 and the S75,623,635 and th (5)\$127.365.635.
+\$2,323,775,975.
+The Class Coupon of the Class BX Certificates for each Distribution Date will be a per annum rate equal to 12 times (a) the aggregate Interest Distribution Amount otherwise payable to the portions of the Class A-IO and Class B-IO Certificates that were exchanged for the Class BX Certificates divided by (b) for so long as the Class Principal Amount of the Class BX Certificates is greater than zero, the outstanding Class Principal Amount of the Class BX Certificates is greater than zero, the outstanding Class Principal Amount of the Class BX Certificates is zero and the Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates is greater than zero, the outstanding Class Notional Amount of the Class BX Certificates will be approximately 2.27532% per annum.
+The Class BBIO Certificates will have a Class Principal Amount equal to the outstanding Class Notional Amount of the portions of the Class BC Certificates that were so exchanged.
+Additionally, the Class BBIO Certificates will have a Class Notional Amount equal to the outstanding Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certificates will be \$104,569,975 and the maximum initial Class Notional Amount of the Class BBIO Certifica (4)

-(6) The Class Coupon of the Class BBIO Certificates for each Distribution Date will be a per annum rate equal to 12 times (a) the Interest Distribution Amount otherwise payable to the portions of the Class B-IO Certificates that were exchanged for the Class BBIO Certificates divided by (b) for so long as the Class Principal Amount of the Class BBIO Certificates is greater than zero, the outstanding Class Principal Amount of the Class BBIO Certificates is zero and the Class Abio Certificates is zero and the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Certificates is zero and the Class Principal Amount of the Class Princ Amount of the Class BBIO Certificates is greater than zero, the outstanding Class Notional Amount of the Class BBIO Certificates is greater than zero, the outstanding Class Notional Amount of the Class BBIO Certificates is greater that Distribution Date.
-The initial Class Coupon of the Class BBIO Certificates with respect to the first Distribution Date will be approximately 2.54876% per annum.
+(6) The Class Coupon of the Class BBIO Certificates for each Distribution Date will be a per annum rate equal to 12 times (a) the Interest Distribution Amount otherwise payable to the portions of the Class B-IO Certificates that were exchanged for the Class BBIO Certificates divided by (b) for so long as the Class Principal Amount of the Class BBIO Certificates is greater than zero, the outstanding Class Principal Amount of the Class BBIO Certificates amediately before that Distribution Date, and for so long as the Class Principal Amount of the Class BBIO Certificates is zero and the Class Notional Amount of the Class BBIO Certificates is greater than zero, the outstanding Class Notional Amount of the Class BBIO Certificates immediately before that Distribution Date.
+The initial Class Coupon of the Class BBIO Certificates with respect to the first Distribution Date will be approximately 2.27532% per annum.